Frequently Asked Questions (FAQs)

 - You can check the progress of the analysis in the My Documents folder.
 While in progress, the Report column will say “Saving” and then “Processing.”

 - A new document review window will open in iThenticate.
-The Match Overview section of the report will show you what elements of your document match existing wording on the internet and the source where that wording was found.
+The Match Overview section of the report will show you what elements of your document match existing wording on the internet and the source of that wording.

-- Select the printer icon at bottom left to download a pdf file of your iThenticate report.
+- Select the printer icon at bottom left to download a PDF of your iThenticate report.

 - Upload the resulting report to the OSW Portal during document submission.